ABOUT STIs

 • Avoid sharing sex toys.
 If you do share them, wash them or cover them with a new condom before anyone else uses them.

-• Another way to help protect yourself against non-specific urethritis is to avoid putting objects, lotions or creams into your urethra.
+• Avoid putting objects, lotions or creams into your urethra.

 Men will usually notice: